Basic Usage Examples

 });

-This code processes an array of user objects.
-It first filters the array to include only active users who are 18 or older (adults).
-Then, it maps the filtered array to extract just the names of these users.
+This snippet works with an array of user objects.
+First, it filters to keep only active users who are 18 or older.
+Then, it pulls out just the names.
 The result is an array of names of active adult users.

 Async/Await Pattern